oroinc/documentation/commerce/dev_guide/integration/index.rst

 +----------------+---------+---------------+---------------------------------------------------------------------+

 Example.
-Retrieve a particular page of the paged response
+Retrieve a Particular Page of the Paged Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Get the 2nd page of the retrieved records for the **users** resource with 20 records per page.